jon-jacky/PyModel/samples/Socket/README.txt

 be eventually received at the other.

-This model program assumes the connection is already established in the initial state, so it does not include actions for open, bind, listen, accept, connect.
+This model program assumes the connection is already established in its initial state, so it does not include actions for open, bind, listen, accept, connect.
 To test a real implementation, those must all be handled in the stepper initialization and reset (see Stepper sections, below).

+... maybe omit close from the model...
 However this model program does include close actions for each end of the connection.
 After these close actions, no more messages can be transmitted.

+Nondeterminism

 The model exhibits nondeterminism, like a real socket connection.
 The send operation may accept any (incomplete) segment of its message